Seasonal

 How to spot a responsible operator over a booze-cruise

 • Small boats, small groups.
-Look for pangas or dedicated whale boats with a marine biologist or trained guide aboard, not a hundred-person catamaran with an open bar.
+Look for pangas or dedicated whale boats carrying a marine biologist or trained naturalist, not a hundred-person catamaran with a DJ.
+Operators like Ecotours de Mexico, Ocean Friendly, and Wildlife Connection built their reputation on this; they’re the model to compare against even if you book someone else.

 • They mention the permit.
-Legit operators run under a federal permit and say so.
-Ask.
+Legit operators run under a federal SEMARNAT permit and will tell you their permit number if you ask.
+Vagueness is an answer.

 • Morning departures.
 Calmer water, better light, animals more active.
-A sunset “whale cruise” heavy on cocktails is a party first.
+A cocktail-heavy sunset “whale cruise” is a party first and a wildlife trip a distant second.

 • No touch, no chase, no swim-with promises.
-Anyone promising you’ll swim with humpbacks here is selling you something they shouldn’t.
+Nobody can legally promise you’ll swim with humpbacks here.
+Anyone who does is selling something they shouldn’t.

-• Hydrophone on board is a green flag.
-Listening to whale song is half the experience and something the party boats skip.
+• A hydrophone on board is a green flag.
+Dropping a mic to listen to males singing is half the experience, and it’s exactly the part the party boats skip.

 Where to launch

-• Puerto Vallarta (Jalisco side): the most operators and the easiest to book.
-Boats leave from the marina and the Los Muertos pier area.
+• Puerto Vallarta (Jalisco side): the most operators and the easiest to book last-minute.
+Boats leave from Marina Vallarta and the Los Muertos pier at the south end of the Zona Romantica.
+Convenient if you’re staying downtown, but you’re farther from where the whales concentrate, so runs are longer.

-• Sayulita: possible, but it’s a surf town first; you’ll usually route through Punta de Mita anyway.
+• Sayulita: possible, but it’s a surf town first, and most whale trips route you back down to Punta de Mita anyway.
+Better as a base than a launch point.

 What a friend who lives here would tell you